gitvipin/Pali/README.md

-# Pavo
+# Pali

-Pavo is a simple Thread Pool library for Python.
+Pali is a simple Thread Pool library for Python.
 It is compatible with Python3 as well as Python2.

-Best way to learn about Pavo is through examples (example_URL)  and documentation (documentation_URL).
+Best way to learn about Pali is through examples (example_URL)  and documentation (documentation_URL).
 You can make contributions to it at github .
 Please make sure all tests(test_url) are passing.

-Pavo can be used for:
+Pali can be used for:

 - Creating Data Pipelines.
 - Handling requests in Messaging Brokers (on the top of TCP/IP layer).
 - Simulating any stress testing systems.
 - API Testing systems.